Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 Now, we will gain access to the components we just deployed.
-In a production environment, you would have a Kubernetes Service with external IP or load balancer, which would allow you to access Prometheus, Grafana and Kong.
+In a production environment, you would have a Kubernetes Service with an external IP or load balancer, which would allow you to access Prometheus, Grafana, and Kong.
 For demo purposes, we will set up port-forwarding using kubectl to get access.
-Please do not do this in production.
+It is not advisable to do this in production.

 Open a new terminal and execute the following commands: